kaBeech/tensort/README.md

 <figure>
     <img src="https://m.media-amazon.com/images/M/MV5BZWUzM2NhMTMtM2U0Yy00MmE4LWI2OGItMWQyZjQ3MmRkMGVlXkEyXkFqcGdeQXVyNTAyODkwOQ@@._V1_.jpg"
-         alt="Michael Caine reaching into a cage to gently etrieve a bird.
+         alt="Michael Caine reaching into a cage to gently retrieve a bird.
 The cage is in a larger structure of cages.
-The camera is viewing from an adjacent cage and can see into multiple subsequent cages giving the appearance of a recursive picture-in-picture effect">
+The camera is viewing from an adjacent cage and can see into multiple subsequent cages, giving the appearance of a recursive picture-in-picture effect">
     <figcaption><i><a href="https://www.imdb.com/name/nm0000323/mediaviewer/rm1461852929/">
             Source